Why You Should Implement OT Cybersecurity Best Practices

-While adequate for providing basic remote employee access to non-sensitive systems (i.e., email etc.), VPNs lack the granular access controls, visibility, scalability, and cost-effectiveness demanded of third party and remote worker access to OT/IoT devices.
-VPNs cannot enforce the granular least privilege access or monitoring / management over sessions that is imperative for security and oversight of privileged user access.
+While adequate for providing basic remote employee access to non-sensitive systems (i.e., email etc.), VPNs lack the granular access controls, visibility, scalability, and cost-effectiveness demanded of third-party and remote worker access to OT/IoT devices.
+VPNs cannot enforce the granular least privilege access or monitoring / management over sessions imperative for security and oversight of privileged user access.

 #3 Understanding IT Security Versus OT Security

 In most organizations, the policies and service agreements to manage IT systems do not extend to the operational technology environment, creating a security and management gap.
 Managing security and risk in OT environments isn’t as simple as porting over IT security best practices into the OT system.
 Relying on consumer-grade remote access / support and other such IT solutions is certainly not adequate when it comes to protecting the most sensitive environments.

 OT technology obsolescence periods are much longer than IT.
 Legacy systems may be in place for 20-25 years at some OT environments.
 Compare this to the IT world where equipment rarely lasts more than five years.
 This results in outdated, diverse endpoints where patches aren’t available, or updates can’t be made due to system resource constraints.